tc39/notes/es7/2016-03/march-29.md

 JHD: global.global won't work.
 System.global could be ok.

 MM: System is a namespace is for things that should not be globally available.
-If we can use module imports, that woudl be bettter to adddres the same set of issues
+If we can use module imports, that would be better to address the same set of issues

 JHD: agrees he would refactor for that once that's available..